 I have to admit, I haven’t fully mastered the all-encompassing uses of my daily planner, but it’s definitely helping me centralize our schedule and work towards nailing down a daily routine that works for us.
 Here are some ways I’m using my daily planner:

 - To-Do lists: In the past, I’d grab a random notebook or the back of an envelope and scribble a quick to-do list if I felt motivated to get several things done in a day.
 Later, I couldn’t remember where I put the list, and forget about finding it a few days later!
 Now I have a central place to write out what I want to get done in a day.

 - Track appointments: Our family of four has to balance a variety of appointments along with my husband’s varying work schedule.
 The monthly and weekly views make it easy to see what’s coming up on our calendar and plan our week accordingly.

-- Track blogging commitments: I'm 100% committed to bringing all of you the best baby deals every day.
-Of course, life can get in the way, but I want to be sure I work in at least a few blog posts each day to keep everyone abreast of the best bargains.
+- Track commitments: I’m 100% committed to bringing all of you the best content every day.
+Of course, life can get in the way, but I want to be sure I work each day.
 In addition, I work with brands to bring readers relevant information.
 My daily planner helps me stay on top of it all.

-I'm not nearly at the place Jen from I Heart Organizing is with what appears to be total mastery over her life with her planner, but I'd like to think I'm about 20% of the way there!
-Working on our daily routine is another goal for 2011, so I'll be blogging about that soon enough!
+I’m not nearly at the place others are…with what appears to be total mastery over their lives with their planners, but I’d like to think I’m about 20% of the way there!
+Working on our daily routine is another goal, so I’ll be blogging about that soon enough!

 As for this specific Erin Condren Life Planner, there are some amazing features that make it the cream of the crop of daily planners.
 Here’s just a sample of the fabulousness you’ll find in these planners: